 The original Yooka-Laylee was designed from the ground up to be a spiritual successor to Banjo-Kazooie.

-Unfortunately, it seems this end goal clouded the creative vision of some of the developers, as the final product felt more like a fan game honoring the original bear and bird and less like a fully flesh-out product.
+Unfortunately, it seems this end goal clouded the creative vision of some of the developers, as the final product felt more like a fan game honoring the original, and less like a fully fleshed-out product.

 The sidescrolling challenges in Yooka-Laylee and the Impossible Lair are great for both newcomers and veteran gamers alike.